 - Blockchains are non-editable: It is almost impossible to change or delete the information contained in the blocks¾which conflicts with the Right to be Forgotten provision of GDPR.
 Therefore, organizations need to be careful about how they store personal information while reaping the benefits of blockchain technology.
 There are organizations working to create a secured mechanism to edit or delete blocks, but this is still in the conceptual stage.

 - It is unclear, who controls personal data in a blockchain: This data is maintained on every node of the distributed network which is accessible to everyone regardless of the original purpose of its collection and processing.
 This conflicts with the Right of Data Minimization provision of GDPR where the processor uses only the minimum personal data required for the specific process.

 As has been rightly pointed out by one of my colleagues, Regulators are bound to regulate this new technology at some point or other.
-This in turn would impact blockchain innovations.
+This, in turn, would impact blockchain innovations.
 As the use of big data and IoT proliferates, there is no doubt that blockchains will become key components of future systems.
 However, to cope with data protection regulations, an effective framework needs to be built for blockchain applications.
-The framework should be such that it can maximise the benefits of this emerging technology.
+The framework should be such that it can maximize the benefits of this emerging technology.

 In my next blog, I will present my views on how to create synergy between blockchain technology and GDPR compliance.
 Stay tuned...